varalakshmi-g/About-web/README.md

 JavaScript: It is a scripting language used to provide a dynamic behaviour to website.

+By using a front-end framework, developers can Speed up development, Reduce code complexity, Achieve consistency across projects.

 Front end frameworks and libraries:

 AngularJS